 The Community Action Partnership of Madera County submitted an Emergency Solutions Grant application.
 As of this writing, The Fresno Department of Social Services was the Fiscal Agent and grew tired of dealing with HCD requirements to obtain an agreeement.
-If the funds are accessed, the Fresno Departmetn of Social Services will help with Outreach, Homeless Preention, Rapid Rehousing and Emergency Shelter in the form of hotel payments for those who might not be eligible to go to the Madera Rescue Mission.
+If the funds are access, they will help with Outreach, Homeless Preention, Rapid Rehousing and Emergency Shelter in the form of hotel payments for those who might not be eligible to go to the Madera Rescue Mission.